-While it all depends on the provider chosen, a typical Ketamine therapy session starts with an experienced professional placing an IV catheter.
+While it all depends on the provider chosen, a typical Ketamine for pain therapy session starts with an experienced professional placing an IV catheter.
 Monitors to track vital signs like oxygen levels and blood pressure are situated.
 The prescribed dose of Ketamine for pain relief is then administered at a slow rate.
 When the prescribed amount has been administered fully, there’s usually a recovery period.
 Sessions, where Ketamine for pain management is being administered via an inhalant or orally, will look slightly different than this standard model.

 How long is a typical session for IV?

 What will I feel during the session?

-Some patients that receive Ketamine relief experience what’s known as dissociation or a dissociative effect.
+Some patients that receive Ketamine for pain relief experience what’s known as dissociation or a dissociative effect.
 This might colloquially be described as an out-of-body experience and involves a partial loss of awareness of your physical body.
 Some people receiving Ketamine for pain find it easy to manage this sensation by simply opening their eyes.
 This out-of-body experience doesn’t happen to all patients who receive Ketamine for pain but has been reported by some.